Problem: behind these 3 methods there are a few very important features that might or might not be available to you, depending on your chosen method.

 Here is a list of properties/implications for the 3 input methods:

-One option could be something like this: • Simulate human - This is the default method because it’s the only one that is 100% compatible.
-It works by simulating a human operating the mouse and keyboard so it can do everything a human can. • Background Compatibility - because this one works in background and is slightly more compatible than the next one • Background Turbo - since theoretically this is the fastest of the 3.
+One option could be something like this: • Simulate human - this is the default method because it’s the only one that is 100% compatible.
+It works by simulating a human operating the mouse and keyboard so it can do everything a human can. • Background Compatibility - because this one works in background and is slightly more compatible than the next one • Background Turbo - theoretically this is the fastest of the 3.
 Technically, depending on the UI architecture, the speed of diff methods can vary.
 But I think we can choose one of these last 2 as the one that’s generally fastest.

 While “descriptive” names are good, they tend to hide the implications.
 Sure, it needs to be understandable, but if the names of the functionalities correspond too close to 1:1 normal language, the underlying functionality never gets checked.
 I don’t see a better way to name things than based on what it actually does, not what it looks to be doing.